-The Commission directs NYSERDA to indicate in its Implementation Plans the applicable recommendations that come out of the Fire Safety Working Group (FSWG).32 The Order also states that, when considering fire safety requirements, NYSERDA is not limited to the recommendations issued by the FSWG and may include more stringent requirements.
+The 2024 Energy Storage Order directed NYSERDA to indicate in its Implementation Plans the applicable recommendations of the Fire Safety Working Group (FSWG), while noting that when considering fire safety requirements, NYSERDA is not limited to the recommendations issued by the FSWG and may include more stringent requirements.
 If the FSWG recommendations are adopted in the future, NYSERDA shall file an updated Implementation Plan reflecting those requirements as necessary.
+47 The 2025 BES Approving Order, meanwhile, specifies that, if and when the New York State Fire Prevention and Building Council makes relevant updates regarding energy storage systems to the New York State Uniform Fire and Building Code, NYSERDA shall file a revised Implementation Plan and Program Manual reflecting those updates in the program's fire safety requirements, with a letter explaining the changes.
+48 Fire safety requirements will be provided in further detail in the Program Manual.

-In July 2024, the FSWG published and submitted to the Code Council and NY Department of State a final Fire Code Recommendations report.33 NYSERDA proposes to adopt for the Bulk Energy Storage program the following applicable recommendations.
+In July 2024, the FSWG published and submitted to the New York State Fire Prevention and Building Code Council (Code Council) and New York Department of State a final Fire Code Recommendations report.
+49 NYSERDA shall adopt for the Bulk Energy Storage program the following applicable recommendations.